 And then Facebook delivered the sucker punch.
 This past January, Zuckerberg announced what amounted to the end of the “perfect personalized newspaper”: Facebook was pivoting back to baby photos.
 The algorithm would ramp up the number of posts from friends and family and dial way back on news.
 Not just the fake kind.
 Any kind.

 Today, you are far less likely to see posts from Mother Jones or any other publisher than you were two years ago, even when you’ve specifically followed that page.
 Facebook reach for most serious publishers has plummeted—so much so that some are even breaking their rule against disclosing internal analytics.
 Slate recently revealed that it sees 87 percent fewer Facebook referrals than it did in early 2017.
-Many other news organizations have taken a hit in the same r
+Many other news organizations have taken a hit in the same range.

 In that light, EGD's stumble is not only explained, but perhaps even a sign of strength for not being far worse.
 Hence my bad news being good.
 So it isn't quite in the same league as "War is peace."